-MLTC 262 Clinical Immunology/Serology
+MLTC 242 Clinical Immunology/Serology

-This course involves an introduction to the immune system with emphasis on antigen-antibody reactions in vitro and the principles of immuno-diagnostic procedures performed in the Serology department.
-It involves lecture and student laboratories.
+This course involves an introduction to the immune system with emphasis on antigen-antibody reactions in vitro and the principles of immune-diagnostic procedures performed in the Serology department.
+In involves lecture and student laboratories.
 Prerequisite: MLTC 101

-MLTC 263 Clinical Immunohematology I
+MLTC 243 Clinical Immunohematology

 This course involves theory and student laboratory analysis in blood banking, with emphasis placed on blood groups and their application.
 ABO typing and antibody screening techniques are stressed.
+Emphasis is placed on professional ethics, work ethics, educational requirements, communication.
 Prerequisite: MLTC 101

-MLTC 264 Clinical Microbiology I
+MLTC 244 Clinical Microbiology

-This course includes the study of clinically significant pathogenic bacteria and viruses - diagnostic techniques, sterility, processing of specimens, and selection of media, reagents and stains, and identification of microorganisms according to the morphological and biochemical reactions.
+This course includes the study of clinically significant pathogenic bacteria and viruses - diagnostic techniques, sterility, processing of specimens, selection of media, reagents and stains, and identification of microorganisms according to the morphological and biochemical reactions.
 Prerequisite: MLTC 101

-MLTC 265 Clinical Urinalysis
+MLTC 245 Clinical Urinalysis